Unexplained gunfire rattles Tarrant County neighborhood

 One of the shots shattered a bedroom window and a family’s sense of safety.

-Chad and Brandi Wubenna say they were watching television last Thursday night when they heard what sounded like an explosion coming from their backyard.
+Chad and Brandi Wubenna said they were watching television last Thursday night when they heard what sounded like an explosion coming from their backyard.

 Get top local stories in DFW delivered to you every morning. >Sign up for NBC DFW's News Headlines newsletter.